 FCA Receives Four Stars from Premier Charity Evaluator.

-In their most recent evaluations, Charity Navigator awarded French Camp three stars.
+In their most recent evaluations, Charity Navigator awarded French Camp four stars.
 This means that French Camp exceeds or meets industry standards, and performs as well or better than most charities in its cause.

 FCA adheres to good governance and practices that minimize the chance of unethical activities and consistently executes its mission in a fiscally responsible way.
 Charity Navigator is America's premier charity evaluator.
 They recognize the fine work of efficient, ethical, and open charities.
 They closely evaluate a charity's financial health, accountability, and transparency.
 Charity Navigator evaluates ten times more charities than their nearest competitor.